The front of the Happy Burro restaurant - one of the best things to do in Beatty, Nevada

 2. Gamble at the Stagecoach Casino

-After a scorching day in the park, unwind at the hotel’s 24-hour restaurant and take a refreshing dip in the pool.
-With Beatty’s compact size, you can park your car and explore the town on foot, enjoying the convenience of easy access to various places and restaurants.
+After a scorching day in the park, take a refreshing dip in the hotel pool or unwind at the 24-hour restaurant.
+With Beatty’s small size, you can park your car and explore the town on foot, enjoying the convenience of easy access to restaurants and saloons.

-One of the most fun things to do in Beatty is indulging in a shopping spree at Death Valley Nut & Candy, Nevada’s largest candy store.
-It has quickly become a favorite stop on my Nevada road trips.
+One of the best things to do in Beatty is a candy shopping spree from Death Valley Nut & Candy – Nevada’s largest sweets store and supplier of candies across the state.
+It has quickly become one of my must-stops on Nevada road trip.

-From mouthwatering fudge and peanut brittle to chocolate-covered nuts, jelly beans, Mexican candy and a huge variety of gummy ring flavors, they have it all.
+Located within the same building as the Stagecoach Casino, this paradise offers a huge selection of candies for any craving.
+From mouthwatering fudge and peanut brittle to chocolate-covered nuts, jelly beans, an assortment of Mexican candy and a variety of gummy flavors – they have it all.

-Just a little over a hundred years ago, the town of Rhyolite had one of the most productive mines in this part of Nevada.
-By 1907, it was a thriving town was full of modern conveniences.
+Just over a hundred years ago, the town of Rhyolite had some of the most productive mines in Nevada’s Bullfrog Mining District.
+By 1907, it was a thriving town with modern conveniences like banks, grocery stores, a hospital and over fifty saloons!

 5. See the Goldwell Open Air Museum